jerostax/Node-React_Emaily_App/README.md

 app.listen(5000);
 ```

+Here we require express in a const express that we pass into another const app and we create a route handler with app.get().
+We also configure the app ton run on the port 5000

 ## 2 - Heroku deployment <a name="heroku"></a>

 ### 2.1 - PORT listening in index.js

-- config the PORT like so :
+- config the PORT like so that it can run both on heroku or localhost:

 ```js
 const PORT = process.env.PORT || 5000;